 The image above is a white limewash fireplace before and after I did for a client just before he listed his home for sale.
 As a home stager, I usually don't do any of the painting that I recommend be done to prepare a home for sale, but I will do small projects like this (for an additional fee, of course).

-I used Romabio Classico Limewash in Avorio white, which at the time was only available online through Home Depot, and I believe it's still the only place you can purchase it.
+I used Romabio Classico Limewash in Avorio white.
 This particular brick was a veneer rather than whole blocks, and perhaps even faux rather than real brick, but it still had the porous texture of real brick, so the limewash worked beautifully.

 Romabio limewash comes in a concentrated powder form that you mix with water.
 Use more water for a distressed, whitewashed look that allows some of the brick to show through, or use less water to create a thicker wash that will give you a more solid, opaque look.